• Skip to primary navigation

 Notes

 Storage: Churros are best when served fresh, but leftovers can be stored in an airtight container at room temperature for up to 2 days.
+Churros will become soft while they sit, so reheat them on a baking sheet in a 350°F to crisp them back up before serving.

 Your churros should have a nice, crispy outside and a moist (but fully cooked) inside.
 The temperature of your oil makes a big difference in the texture of your churros.
 If your churros are golden on the outside but underdone on the inside, your oil is too hot, causing the outside to cook quickly without giving the inside a chance to cook properly.
 In this case, reduce the heat of your oil.
 If your churros are chewy, they need to be cooked a bit longer so that the outside has time to crisp up.
 You may need to reduce your oil temperature slightly if cooking the churros longer so that the outsides don't burn.
 If your churro is crispy throughout, it's overcooked.
 Try cooking your churros for a shorter time or reducing the temperature of your oil.

 The chocolate sauce will thicken as it cools, so you'll want to prepare it immediately before serving.
-If it cools and you'd like to soften it, add ½ tsp. vegetable oil to the mixture and heat (on the stove or in the microwave) very briefly on low heat until the mixture is smooth again.
+If it cools and you'd like to soften it, add ½ teaspoon vegetable oil to the mixture and heat (on the stove or in the microwave) very briefly on low heat until the mixture is smooth again.

 Reader Interactions